 After the attacker collects all the data needed, the next step is to launch the attack.
-An attacker can use any of the following methods:
+Social media security risks can be seen in any of the following methods:

 - Social engineering.
 An attacker might call employees to trick them into sending private data, proving credentials or wiring the attacker money.
 In a complex attack, the attacker can pretend to be a high-level executive to trick the targeted user into transferring money to the attacker’s account.

-- Phishing.
+- Social Media Phishing.
 An attacker may use collected social media information to spoof the sender of an email message and trick users into clicking links or sending the attacker private data.
-A high-level employee’s spoofed email address could send a message instructing the recipient to send money, click a malicious link or reply with sensitive data.
+A high-level employee’s email address could be spoofed with a message instructing the recipient to send money, click a malicious link or reply with sensitive data.

 - Brand impersonation.
 Using brand employee names, the attacker can trick customers into thinking requests are from the legitimate brand.
-This type of brand fraud could be used to trick users into divulging personal information or account credentials.
+This could be used to trick users into divulging personal information or account credentials.

 - Site compromise and data theft.
 With enough information from social media, an attacker could write malware explicitly targeting the business or perform an attack that would provide internal network access where the attacker can then exfiltrate data.